khripunovpp/lasagna/lasagna/documentation/markdowns/storage/adding-and-editing[en].md

+---
+title: "Creating and Editing a Product"
+order: 1
+---

 # ✏️ Creating and Editing a Product

 This page lets you create a new product or edit an existing one.